 Q: What happens if I decide to have another baby after a tummy tuck?

 A: A tummy tuck does not prevent a woman from carrying a baby to full term.
 But one must keep in mind that the results of a previous tummy tuck surgery may not last after the pregnancy as further stretching of abdominal muscles and skin and weight gain occurs.
 It is therefore recommended to undergo a tummy tuck only once you have planning to have no more children.

-If, however, you wish to have another child after a tummy tuck, it is important to discuss this with your plastic surgeon.
+If, however, you wish to have another child after this surgery, it is important to discuss this with your plastic surgeon.
 He might recommend you to wait for some time to allow the abdominal wall to heal before you try for another baby.

-Q: Can I have other procedures along with a Tummy Tuck?
+Q: Can I have other procedures along with an Abdominoplasty surgery?

-A: Many people choose to have a tummy tuck alongside other cosmetic procedures.
+A: Many people choose to have an Abdominoplasty alongside other cosmetic procedures.
 This is especially true for medical tourists, as they would like to get as many procedures done in a short time.
-Popular procedures that can be combined with a tummy tuck augmentation mammoplasty, liposuction, mamopexy and arm lift or brachioplasty.
+Popular procedures that can be combined with this tummy tuck surgery in Chandigarh, India by the best plastic surgeon in Punjab Dr. K.M.
+Kapoor, are augmentation mammoplasty, liposuction, mastopexy, and arm lift or brachioplasty.